Dan Birkey

-Daniel Birkey (born December 10, 1957) is an American soccer coach who has worked in the game at the club, collegiate and professional levels.
+Daniel Birkey (born December 10, 1957) is an American retired soccer player and coach who has worked in the game at the club, collegiate and professional levels.
 He was the head men's soccer coach at Concordia University in Portland, Oregon, from 1988 to 2020.
 Upon Concordia's shift to NCAA Division II in 2015, Birkey was the 10th all-time winningest men's soccer coach in NAIA history (27 years in NAIA, with .671 winning percentage).

+Birkey recorded over 400 career wins during his time at Concordia alone.

 Biography and playing career

 Birkey spent much of his youth in northern California, and moved to Washington before entering high school.
 He was a state championship basketball player there and multi-sport athlete, but discovered and fell in love with soccer in 1974 when he saw an acquaintance juggling a soccer ball with his feet.
 He played club and high school soccer in Tacoma under German coach Yontz Miller.
 Birkey traveled through Central America in 1976 playing soccer and learning the game.

 Birkey was later recruited to compete at Warner Pacific College.
 While captaining the WPC team, Birkey set several school goal and assist records, was sixth in the nation in collegiate scoring, and was named to several conference and region all star teams.
 In his senior year alone, Birkey tallied 18 goals and 9 assists.
 Birkey was a top goal scorer and All-Star player for the Horse Brass Soccer Club where he played under British manager Clive Charles in the Oregon First Division and later with the championship Iguanas SC in the Over 30's Division.

 In 1979, Birkey departed WPC as a conference and West Coast All-Star and left for South America the following summer.
 While there, he taught physical education and coached soccer at Christiansen Academy in Rubio, Venezuela, and played as a striker for Zulia FC before moving to the prestigious Deportivo Táchira soccer club in San Cristóbal.
 As an American international, Birkey became popular on and off the pitch in Venezuela, earning him the nickname "El Torito Blanco" among local soccer fans for his relentless work ethic, tenacious style of play, and off-field engagement in common public life.